smartdevicelink/sdl_requirements/detailed_docs/TRS/vehicle_info/UnsubscribeVehicleData_TRS.md

 - respond with "DISALLOWED, success:false", "info: Requested parameters are disallowed by Policies"
 - NOT transfer this request to HMI

+8.

+In case mobile application sends UnsubscribeVehicleData_request to SDL

+and this request is allowed by Policies for this mobile application

+and "parameters" field is omited at PolicyTable for this request

+SDL must:
+- transfer received request with all requested parameters as is to HMI
+- respond with `<received_resultCode_from_HMI>` to mobile app

 ## Non-Functiona Requirements
 ```
 <function name="UnsubscribeVehicleData" functionID="UnsubscribeVehicleDataID" messagetype="request">